*Note: these field trips will only be available after our new facility opens.

 - Information about how each program supports NGSS and MT State Science Standards.

-Preschool – $100 for a class of up to 20 kids for a 1 hour program
+Preschool – Up to 20 kids for a 1 hour program.

-K – 6th grade – $200 for a class of up to 30 kids for a 2 hour program
+K – 6th grade – Up to 30 kids for a 2 hour program.

 Program dates are not guaranteed until total payment is received.
 Your payment is 100% refundable if you cancel your program at least two weeks prior to the scheduled program date.
 If you cancel your program less than two weeks prior to the scheduled program date, you will receive a 50% refund.
 A link to pay for your program will be sent once a date and time are set.